 Hellebores (Hellborus) are commonly known as Lenten Rose given their blooms are a late winter / early springtime staple in zone 4-9 shade gardens.
 The toothed, green leaves are leathery and stay evergreen through a mild winter.
-Damaged leaves are quickly replaced in late winter to early spring adding a necessary lift to garden early in the year.
+Damaged leaves are quickly replaced in late winter to early spring, adding a necessary lift to garden early in the year.
 Hellebore flower heads hang upside-down and their true beauty cannot be completely appreciated.
 The best way to show off the flowers is to float them in a bowl of water.

-Hellebore blooms come in variety of colours including green, white, yellow, red, black, and many variations of pink and purple.
+Hellebore blooms come in variety of colors including green, white, yellow, red, black, and many variations of pink and purple.
 Double blooms or single, spotted or freckle-free, there are many hellebores to choose from.
 Here are some of the most popular varieties and a list of some notable ones that would be a beautiful addition to your garden.

 Popular Hellebore Selections